anishasthana/git-workshop/0-set-up.md

 ## Step 0.1: Registering a GitHub account

-If you already have a GitHub account you'd like to use, log in to that account.<br>
+If you already have a GitHub account you'd like to use, log in to that account.
-Tip: It would be helpful to register Red Hat email id to your GitHub for easy workflow.
-[Add Second Email to GitHub](https://help.github.com/en/github/setting-up-and-managing-your-github-user-account/adding-an-email-address-to-your-github-account)

 Otherwise, register a GitHub account at <https://github.com/>.